BartoszCichecki/LenovoLegionToolkit/README.md

 #### Can you add fan control to other models?

-If you have a 2022 Legion that does not support it make a ticket and we'll try to add suport for it.
+If you have a 2022 or newer Legion that does not support it make a ticket and we'll try to add suport for it.
 Older models will not be supported due to technical limitations.

 #### Why is my Fn lock is flipped?